apecloud/kubeblocks/docs/developer_docs/api-reference/backup.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>actionSetName refers to the ActionSet object that defines the backup actions.
+<p>Refers to the ActionSet object that defines the backup actions.
 For volume snapshot backup, the actionSet is not required, the controller will use the CSI volume snapshotter to create the snapshot.</p>
 </td>